 Check out the following links and resources to help you find creative, arts and small business grants and tenders Australia-wide.
 You can also learn more about how to catch one (or many!) from us through our Grant Song workshop, and our grant articles.

 Not all of the following are arts-based, but some of the business and community ones might help!

 A grant is a gift (usually of money) given for the common good, with a particular purpose.
 Grants are most commonly made by government and philanthropic organisations to nonprofit organisations, but may also be made to individuals for arts development, research study or start-up business.
 Check out the Grant Glossary here.

 Grants and Assistance – www.business.gov.au/grants-and-assistance

-Business.gov offers help n looking for grants that are applicable to small business in Australia.
+Business.gov offers help in looking for grants that are applicable to small business in Australia.
 While the government generally doesn’t offer funding just to start a business, there may be other forms of assistance available to help you out.

 OzCo offers a grants program that supports a diverse range of artists, artistic practice, organisations and arts activity.
 It’s now easier and simpler to apply for grants.